Finale Doshi-Velez

 Interests

-I head the Data to Actionable Knowledge (DtAK) group at Harvard Computer Science.
-We use probabilistic methods to address many decision-making scenarios involving humans and AI.
-Our work spans specific application domains (health and wellness) as well as broader socio-technical questions around human-AI interaction, AI accountability, and responsible and effective AI regulation.
-Our work falls into three major areas:
+We develop methods in reinforcement learning, interpretability, and probabilistic methods to create agents that help people both in the immediate and longer term.
+Our work spans specific application domains (e.g. medicine, health and wellness, humanitarian crisis negotiation) as well as broader socio-technical questions around human-AI interaction, AI accountability, and responsible and effective AI regulation.
+Our work falls into three major technical areas:

-Probabilistic modeling and inference (especially Bayesian models): How can we characterize the uncertainty in large, heterogeneous data?
+• Probabilistic modeling and inference (especially Bayesian models): How can we characterize the uncertainty in large, heterogeneous data?
 How can we fit models that will be useful for downstream decision-making?
-How can we build models and inference techniques that will behave in expected and desired ways?
+How can we build models and inference techniques that will behave in expected and desired ways, especially as users request potential changes that are relevant to them?

 Short Bio (+ CV, photo)